 2. Check in with your team regularly.

 Communication is key when employees are working from home individually instead of in the office together.
-It’s a lot harder to assigned tasks and articulate what’s expected of each employee when everything is being done virtually.
+It’s a lot harder to assign tasks and articulate what’s expected of each employee when everything is being done virtually.
 Whether it’s everyday or once a week, ensure to schedule time to talk with each of your employees to go over your intentions and to answer any questions they may have.

 3. Ask for feedback.